 - Wait for container status to show

-- Click on the SSH login field to copy the command
+running - Click on the SSH login field to copy the command

 - Run

-ssh ubuntu@<ip-address> in your terminal
+ssh ubuntu@<ip-address>in your terminal

 Stop a container